YoshiTheExplorer/cBounty/README.md

 https://multiplayer.d2fd4on7uwj4rx.amplifyapp.com

-Please let me know through my email if there are any noticible issues or any feedback.
+Please feel free to notify me via email if you come across any noticeable issues or have any feedback.

 Thank you!